October 8, 2018 Posted in Moving Essentials

 Clear All the Pathways

 You’ll want to prepare all the pathways for heavy traffic, both in your old and your newly-bought home, especially if you’re relocating to the suburbs.
-Use a shovel to break any ice and to clear the snow along the pathways from your house to the truck on the day of the move.
+Use a shovel to break any ice and to clear the snow along the pathways from your house to the truck as part of the snow day moving solutions.
 It would also be advisable to cover the pathways with sand and/or salt to ensure that no one slips and gets injured.

 Pack Your Items for a Winter Move

-Don’t forget that you’ll need extra protection for your items, whether you’re packing glassware, electronics, clothes, or boxing up your furniture pieces.
+Don’t forget that you’ll need extra protection for your items, whether you’re packing glassware, electronics, batches of clothes, or boxing up and protecting furniture in winter moves.
 Prepare plenty of papers, towels, sheets, and blankets that you’ll use to further protect your belongings, especially when packing fragile items.
 Not only will a blanket reduce the chances of damage, but it will also provide perfect protection in case it starts snowing heavily.

 Keep a Box of Essentials

-If you’re relocating locally, then this shouldn’t be a problem, and the advantages of moving alone in this situation are numerous.
-In case it’s a long-distance or international move, you can ask your agent or property manager to help you out.
+• If you’re relocating locally, the process is a bit easier, and the advantages of moving alone in this situation are numerous.
+In case it’s a long-distance or international move, it’s always a better solution to rely on professionals.

-The process is the same as with your old home – you will want to be sure that all the pathways are clear.
+• The process is the same with the old home, as well as the new one – you will want to be sure that all the pathways are clear.
 You don’t want any unnecessary injuries or damage to any of your belongings.

 Movers loading the truck. overlay